ebs-integrator/ebs-python-internship-test/README.md

-# Django Rest Framework example and test
+# Django Rest Framework - Internship tasks

 This repository contains a base project for internship program at EBS Integrator.
 Fork it and bring it to the next level.